 6. Include Required Qualifications

-If there are specific certifications, degrees, or programs that a candidate needs to know or have for the position they should be clearly listed.
+If there are specific certifications, degrees, or programs that a candidate needs to have for the position they should be clearly listed.
 No one wants to waste time filling out an application just to find out they didn’t have the required skills for the position in the first place.
+This step will ultimately save you and the candidate time.

 7. Avoid Asking for References in the First Contact